andreypotkas/CRUD-API-NodeJS/README.md

 # CRUD-API-NODEJS

 :alien::pencil: Simple CRUD API implemented using Node.js APIs without frameworks with using typescript.
+Tests with Jest.

 ## Description